Abhishekbn111/Automated_Ambulance_Detection/README.md

-🚦 Smart Traffic System – Ambulance & Firetruck Detection (YOLOv5)
+🚦 Smart Traffic System – Ambulance Detection (YOLOv5)

-This project is a Smart Traffic Management System that detects Ambulances and Firetrucks using YOLOv5.
+This project is a Smart Traffic Management System that detects Ambulances  using YOLOv5.
 When an emergency vehicle is detected, the system:

 Automatically turns the corresponding lane’s traffic signal GREEN